smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 - For markdown, I use "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."
 - For spellcheck, I use "Code Spell Checker" by Street Side Software.
 - To view PDFs inside VS Code, I use vscode-pdf extension from tomoki1207.
+- For creating diagrams and drawings, I use the Excalidraw extension for VS Code by pomdtr.

 ## Further Reading